SERVING CAVIAR: THE ART OF ENHANCED CULINARY LUXURY

 Post-Service Conservation

-Once opened, caviar should be consumed quickly to avoid losing freshness and quality.
-If necessary, store caviar in the refrigerator, always at a very low temperature and hermetically sealed.
+Once opened, caviar should be consumed quickly to avoid losing its freshness and quality.
+If necessary, store caviar in the refrigerator, always at a very low temperature and tightly sealed.

-Remember that caviar is more than just a food; it is a symbol of luxury and sophistication.
-Serving it correctly not only enhances its taste, but also transforms every meal into a special occasion.
+Remember that caviar is more than just a food; it's a symbol of luxury and refinement.
+Serving it properly not only enhances its flavor, but also transforms every meal into a special occasion.